cvancleave/go-server/README.md

 ## Migrating the database

-Runs database migrations safely.
+Runs database migrations.
-- Setup database, and add to `flyway.conf` to direct flyway appropriately.
+- Setup database, and add to `flyway.conf` to direct flyway.
 - Run `cd database` and `flyway migrate`, or `flyway repair` to fix any issues.